 Interested in experiencing Las Vegas beyond the inside of a casino?
 Fear not; ’Sin City’ has something for everyone regardless of age, gender or interests.
 I’ve now visited three times and seen something different every time.
 Here are my suggestions for top 10 things to do in Las Vegas beyond the partying!

-Total journey time is around 5 hours, but if you take the coach you need to allow around 10 hours.
+Total journey time is around 5 hours, but if you take the coach, you need to allow about 10 hours.
 Most trips visit the popular Skywalk, for which tickets are usually sold separately.
 We can book all trips for you and are sure to advise on which one will best suit your needs!

 After a short break, Britney Spears returned to her Planet Hollywood residency from August 2015.
-Celine Dion has a long-standing residency at Cesaer’s Palace, whilst Shania Twain and Elton John make annual appearances.
-If you love 90’s pop - Boyz II Men are playing in 2015.
+Celine Dion has a long-standing residency at Caesar's Palace, while Shania Twain and Elton John make annual appearances.
 Besides these artists, no trip to Vegas would be complete without seeing true Vegas stars Donny and Marie at the Flamingo Showroom!

-Steak is big here and Vic and Anthony’s in Old Vegas is the place to head for.
-It ties in nicely with a visit to Fremont Street (old mob-run Vegas) plus the food and the décor are wonderful.
-If fine dining takes your fancy, I recommend heading to Picasso at the Bellagio; £125 for a degustation meal with wine to match each course or a pre-theatre meal is £50.
+Steak is big here, and Vic and Anthony’s in Old Vegas is the place to head for.
+It ties in nicely with a visit to Fremont Street (old mob-run Vegas) plus the food and the décor are lovely.
+If fine dining takes your fancy, I recommend heading to Picasso at the Bellagio; £125 for a degustation meal with wine to match each course or a pre-theatre dinner is £50.

-Admittedly not everyone’s idea of fun, but for those who want to shoot - Vegas offers a number of gun ranges.
-Please make sure you visit a reputable range so your safety is the highest priority.
+Admittedly not everyone’s idea of fun, but for those who want to shoot - Vegas offers some gun ranges.
+Please make sure you visit a reputable range, so your safety is the highest priority.

-If you want to include this trip, we can easily build it into your stopover package - it works out about £80 per person.
+If you want to include this trip, we can quickly build it into your stopover package - it works out about £80 per person.

 Vegas always has to go bigger and better, right?
-The High Roller is the world’s largest Ferris wheel and it makes the London Eye look like a speck.
+The High Roller is the world’s most giant Ferris wheel, and it makes the London Eye look like a speck.
 It’s taken its place as the latest fixture on the Strip.

 The desert around Vegas is magnificent, so where better to experience a sky-dive?
-There are plenty of different companies and some offer views of the Hoover Dam while others offer views of Vegas hurtling towards you three miles up.
-That’s definitely not the type of view Australia or New Zealand will offer!
+There are plenty of different companies, and some offer views of the Hoover Dam while others offer views of Vegas hurtling towards you three miles up.
+That’s not the type of view Australia or New Zealand will provide!

 Adrenaline junkies should head straight for the Stratosphere Tower.
-The 5 thrill rides at the top of the tower (108 floors up), are not for those with a fear of heights.
-I didn't have the courage to go, but I hear that the views and rides are brilliant.
+The five thrill rides at the top of the tower (108 floors up) are not for those with a fear of heights.
+I didn't dare to go, but I hear that the views and rides are brilliant.
 The Sky jump lets you descend the full tower - bragging rights earned I think!

-Las Vegas is a great stopover on many multi-stop flights, or a standalone holiday destination.
+Las Vegas is an excellent stopover for many multi-stop flights or a standalone holiday destination.
 Here are some ideas for how to combine 'Sin City' on a wider itinerary:

-If you’d like to book a trip to the USA or a stopover in Las Vegas, I can plan all of the arrangements, including direct or multi-stop flights and accommodation and tours to suit your style and budget.
+If you’d like to book a trip to the USA or a stopover in Las Vegas, we plan all of the arrangements, including direct or multi-stop flights and accommodation and tours to suit your style and budget.
 To start planning your trip and for more advice, call us on +44 1273320580 or request a quote by email.